Are you or someone you know experiencing distressing and unwanted thoughts about causing harm to yourself or others? You’re not alone.

 Such thoughts can cause a lot of anxiety and distress.
 They may lead to compulsive behaviors such as avoiding sharp objects, seeking reassurance, or performing mind rituals to neutralize the thoughts.

-The signs and symptoms of Harm OCD can be distressing and disruptive to an individual’s life.
+Harm OCD Symptoms can be distressing and disruptive to an individual's life.
 These manifestations often include intrusive and unwanted thoughts, fears, and compulsive behaviors.

 Here are the key signs and symptoms associated with Harm OCD: